Amy Namowitz Worthen: Biography

 In 1968, she married art historian and Drake University professor, Thomas Fletcher Worthen (1944–2018).
 Together they lived part time in Venice, Italy where they restored an apartment in a historic palazzo.
 She has also spent considerable time in England, France, Japan, Istanbul, and India.
 She was the first chair of the Iowa-Veneto Sister State Committee, established in 1997.

-In 1968, she married art historian and Drake University professor, Thomas Fletcher Worthen (1944–2018).
-Together they lived part time in Venice, Italy where they restored an apartment in a historic palazzo.
-She has also spent considerable time in England, France, Japan, Istanbul, and India.
-She was the first chair of the Iowa-Veneto Sister State Committee, established in 1997.